-Opportunities are plentiful.
+Project opportunities are plentiful.
 Your construction crews are busy, backlog is growing and margins are strong.
 It’s as if everything is working in your favor.
-But what happens when the once buoyant economy starts to soften?
-Economic uncertainty is a fickle creature poised to strike at the most inopportune of times.
-Your preparedness for such changes may mean the difference between your ability to weather the storm or being forced to shutter your doors.
+But what happens when the once-buoyant economy starts to sink?

 Job costing is a critical tool for many contractors and can serve as a report card for completed and uncompleted contracts as well as a guidepost for future work.
 Effective job costing can identify indicators of financial stress and help organizations shape a plan to overcome these challenges.

-Construction job costing is important for the financial health and well-being of contractors.
-During a time of economic uncertainty, it’s vital.
+Construction job costing is important for the financial health of contractors, but when the supply chain faces disruption and uncertainty, with shipping costs soaring, it’s vital.

 The answers to these questions should drive bidding efforts; however, without appropriate job costing data, errant conclusions can occur, leading you down an undesirable path.